 āI got this idea from the book The Red Dragon by Thomas Harris, which is part of the Hannibal Lecter, Silence of the Lambs stuff,ā Kane said. āThe antagonist in The Red Dragon had a cleft lip that had been surgically repaired, and he had a mustache.
 You couldnāt even tell he had any sort of deformity at all.
 But heād also been abused as a kid, so in his mind, he was this horrific, disfigured monster, but he was just a normal-looking dude.ā

-āThatās what made him so scary, because it was all inside,ā Kane said. āAnd thatās what I thought itād be about Kane.
+āThatās what made him so scary, because it was all inside,ā he continued. āAnd thatās what I thought itād be about Kane.
 What if he doesnāt have any scars, but heās so messed up that he thinks he does?ā

 āThat kind of got lost, because everything moves so quickly,ā Kane said. āBut yeah, thatās where that came from.ā